 This work discusses the design and testing of a new computational spintronics research software.
-Boris is a comprehensive multi-physics open-source software, combining micromagnetics modeling capabilities with drift-diffusion spin transport modeling and a heat flow solver in multi-material structures.
-A multi-mesh paradigm is employed, allowing modeling of complex multi-layered structures with independent discretization and arbitrary relative positioning between different computational meshes.
-Implemented micromagnetics models include not only ferromagnetic materials modeling, but also two-sublattice models, allowing simulations of antiferromagnetic and ferrimagnetic materials, fully integrated into the multi-mesh and multi-material design approach.
-High computational performance is an important design consideration in Boris, and all computational routines can be executed on graphical processing units (GPUs), in addition to central processing units.
-In particular, a modified 3D convolution algorithm is used to compute the demagnetizing field on the GPU, termed pipelined convolution, and benchmark comparisons with existing GPU-accelerated software Mumax3 have shown performance improvements up to twice faster.
+Boris is a comprehensive multi-physics open-source software, combining micromagnetics modelling capabilities with drift-diffusion spin transport modelling and heat flow solver in multi-material structures.
+A multi-mesh paradigm is employed, allowing modelling of complex multi-layered structures with independent discretization and arbitrary relative positioning between different computational meshes.
+Implemented micromagnetics models include not only ferromagnetic materials modelling, but also two-sublattice models, allowing simulations of antiferromagnetic and ferrimagnetic materials, fully integrated in the multi-mesh and multi-material design approach.
+High computational performance is an important design consideration in Boris, and all computational routines can be executed on GPUs, in addition to CPUs.
+In particular a modified 3D convolution algorithm is used to compute the demagnetizing field on the GPU, termed pipelined convolution, and benchmark comparisons with existing GPU-accelerated software Mumax3 have shown performance improvements up to twice faster.